kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 What is the balance between _self-control and ignorance_?
 	Agency online, what a person can and cannot control.

 What are the consequences of a dysfunctioning internet?
-Which paradoxes do we face when using the internet?
+Which paradoxes do we face with the internet as an infrastructure and how do we deal with them?

 ___

 ##Trust

+Problem: How is trust established online?
+Answer: Blockchain is a possibility

 (The Renegade)